Skip to Content

 About the artist

 Narsiso Martinez (b.
 1977, Oaxaca, Mexico) came to the United States when he was 20 years old.
 He attended Evans Community Adult School and completed high school in 2006 at the age of 29.
 He earned an Associate of Arts degree in 2009 from Los Angeles City College.
 In the fall of 2012 Narsiso earned his Bachelor of Fine Arts from California State University Long Beach.
-In the spring of 2018 he received a Master of Fine Arts degree in drawing and painting from California State University Long Beach, and was awarded the prestigious Dedalus Foundation MFA Fellowship in Painting and Sculpture.
+In the spring of 2018, he received a Master of Fine Arts degree in drawing and painting from California State University Long Beach and was awarded the prestigious Dedalus Foundation MFA Fellowship in Painting and Sculpture.
 His work has been exhibited both locally and internationally.
-His work is in the collections of the Hammer Museum, OCMA, Amon Carter Museum of American Art, University of Arizona Museum of Art, Long Beach Museum of Art, Crocker Art Museum, Jordan Schnitzer Museum of Art at the University of Oregon, and the Santa Barbara Museum of Art.
-Martinez lives and works in Long Beach, CA.
+His work is in the collections of the MFA Houston, LACMA, Buffalo AKG Museum, Hammer Museum, Amon Carter Museum of American Art, MOLAA, University of Arizona Museum of Art, Long Beach Museum of Art, Crocker Art Museum, Jordan Schnitzer Museum of Art at the University of Oregon, Cantor Arts Center at Stanford University, Tucson Museum of Art, Lucas Museum of Narrative Art and the Santa Barbara Museum of Art among others.
+Martinez was awarded the Frieze Impact Award in 2023.
+Martinez lives and works in Los Angeles, CA and is represented by Charlie James Gallery.